NayoBaez/Lead-Tracker/README.md

 [![MasterHead](https://raw.githubusercontent.com/NayoBaez/Lead-Tracker/main/GITHUB%20README%20BANNERS%20LEADTRACKER.png)](https://nayobaez.com)

-# LEAD TRACKER
+# LINK SAVER

-This lead tracker helps you save time by storing your leads onto your local storage with one click of a button.
+This link saver & organizer helps you save time by storing your links onto your local storage with one click of a button.
 Developed in raw JavaScript using the LocalStorage() property to store the browsers data locally.
 The data is fetched from the Chrome API, turned into a string with JSON.stringify then parsed back into an array with the JSON.parse property and rendered out onto the DOM using a For loop.

 ## Features in progress: